-Creating Additional Disks
+Creating Additional Volumes

 The new disk will appear at the top of the list.

 You can change the size of the volume under the Size tab provided you have resources available.